-Every crush on a girl that Takeo ever had would eventually fall for Makoto instead and be promptly rejected by him, so Takeo has never had a girlfriend or even had the opportunity to ask someone out.
+Every crush on a girl that Takeo ever had would eventually fall for Makoto instead and be promptly rejected by him.
+Thus Takeo has never had a girlfriend or even had the opportunity to ask someone out.
 This changes when he and Makoto capture a pervert on the tram, who was feeling up the pint-sized high schooler Rinko Yamato.

-Takeo and Rinko soon fall in love with each other, even though Takeo mistakenly believes she is yet another admirer for Makoto and initially vows to help her score a date with him.
-The anime fortunately doesn’t extend this misunderstanding too far and soon the proper couple starts dating for real.
+Takeo and Rinko soon fall in love with each other.
+Though Takeo mistakenly believes Rinko to be yet another admirer for Makoto and vows to help her score a date.
+My Love Story fortunately doesn’t extend this misunderstanding too far and soon the proper couple starts dating for real.

 #2 Takeo the Hero

 Takeo is such a brilliant protagonist to focus on.
-He is well-written guy and brilliantly depicted by Andrew Love; almost every line of his dialogue put a smile on my face.
+He is well-written and excellently depicted by Andrew Love; almost every line of his dialogue put a smile on my face.
 He is also a genuine hero.

-The switch from sweet shoujo romance straight into panic and action is a sudden one, but it gives My Love Story!! some very good diversity and it frequently ends up affecting the romance directly or indirectly.
+The switch from sweet shoujo romance straight into panic and action is a sudden one, but it gives My Love Story!! some variety.
+While also frequently affecting the romance either directly or indirectly.